Note: “Photon” is now part of Site Accelerator.

 - If there is an image you’d like us to purge, please contact us with a direct link to the file as it appears on your site.
 These will begin with

 - We only fetch, resize, and serve gif, png, and jpg images from servers that listen on port 80 for HTTP and port 443 for HTTPS.
 This is about 99.99% of the web servers in the world.
 If you are having issues, please try using the jetpack_photon_reject_https filter.

 - We will not “upscale” an image in most circumstances.
 If your original image is 1000px wide and you ask for us to make it 5000px, we will serve you the original 1000px image.
 Upscaled images are usually of poor quality and we want to avoid that.

 - If your server takes longer than 10 seconds to upload the image to our CDN, the upload will time out and your image will appear to be broken.
 Try to upload a differently-named image with a smaller file size if this happens.

 Themes and plugins can also use the Photon API to transform images using GET query arguments.
 Developers will find Photon API examples and documentation on developer.wordpress.com.

 This is only allowed to be used by sites hosted on WordPress.com, or on Jetpack-connected WordPress sites.
 If you move to another platform, or disconnect Jetpack from your site, please also switch to another magic image service.
 Abuse of Jetpack or violation of the WordPress.com Terms of Service could result in suspension of your site from WordPress.com-connected services.

 This feature is deactivated by default.
-If you ever need to deactivate this feature, you can toggle them off under the Performance & speed section from Jetpack — Settings — Writing in your dashboard.
+If you ever need to deactivate this feature, you can toggle them off under the Performance & speed section from Jetpack — Settings — Performance in your dashboard.

 |Site Owners / Users